+o

 Structural Movement

-Cotomorus 4

 Repair Category Category 1

 Notes All buildings move daily and seasonally as a result of external factors such as gravity, temperature, moisture content and vibrations.
 Consequently, most buildings will have minor non-structural cracks related to these factors.
 Minor cracks can be filled during normal redecoration but often recur seasonally due to normal movement in a building.
 Non-structural cracks of this nature will not be recorded or reported.
-There is evidence of a settlement in the building noted both internally and

-externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
+At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of our inspection.

-Dampness, rot and infestation
+Dampness, rot and infestation on

 Repair Category Category 1

 Notes Random testing, where accessible, was carried out with an electronic moisture meter throughout the property.

 There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimney Stacks

-Repair Category Category 2
+Repair Category -

-Notes Render/masonry finishes were beginning to show signs of deterioration.
+Notes Not applicable.

-Roofing including roof s врасе
+Roofing including roof space е

-Repair Category Category 2
+Repair Category Category 1

-Notes Roof

-General maintenance overhaul and repair of the roof coverings is now necessary and it should be appreciated that this type of roof covering, due to its age, will require constant maintenance in the future.

-Void

-Restricted visual inspection from the access hatch, and the areas directly adjacent to the hatch only.
-The majority of the only accessible roof void area was not visible or inspected at the time of our inspection and should not be considered free from defects.
-Damp staining noted to internal roof timbers.
-Woodworm noted within exposed timbers.
+Notes Roof The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Void No access gained to any internal roof space at the time of our inspection.